neoforged/.github/primers/26.1/index.md

 Entity textures within `assets/minecraft/textures/entity/*` have now been sorted into subdirectories (e.g., `entity/panda` for panda textures, or `entity/pig` for pig textures).
 Most textures have been named with the entity type starting followed by an underscore along with its variant (e.g., `arrow_tipped` for tipped arrow, `pig_cold` for the cold pig variant, or `panda_brown` for the brown panda variant).

-Additionally, some animal models have been split into separate classes for the baby and adult variant.
+Additionally, some animal models have been split into separate classes for the baby and adult variants.
 These models either directly extend an abstract model implementation (e.g., `AbstractFelineModel`) or the original model class (e.g., `PigModel`).

 - `net.minecraft.client.model.QuadrupedModel` now has a constructor that takes in a function for the `RenderType`
 - `net.minecraft.client.model.animal.chicken`